-Encounters of commercial and GA aircraft with turbulence pose significant safety, efficiency and workload issues.
+Turbulence encounters by general and commercial aviation continue to pose significant safety and flight efficiency and workload concerns.
 The number of pilot-reported encounters with turbulence is substantial: over the US, moderate-or-greater pilot reports (PIREPs) average about 65,000/year, and severe-or-greater PIREPs average about 5,500/year.
-More often than not, pilots will try to avoid or exit turbulent air, so turbulence significantly impacts NAS efficiency and controller workload.
-Fortunately, not every significant encounter with turbulence results in an injury, nevertheless, according to NTSB numbers, each year turbulence accounts for approximately 75%* of all weather-related accidents and incidents.
+More often than not, pilots will try to avoid or exit turbulent air, so turbulence significantly impacts the National Airspace efficiency and air traffic controller workload.
+Fortunately, not every significant encounter with turbulence results in an injury; nevertheless, according to NTSB, each year turbulence accounts for approximately 75% of all weather-related accidents and incidents.
 The cost to US airlines due to injuries (medical attention, missed work and liability suits), cabin and aircraft damage, flight delays, and time lost to inspection and maintenance is substantial, with estimates in the $150 – $500 million/year range.
 For GA aircraft, turbulence encounters account for about 40 fatalities/year.